cheikh-ahmad/cheikh-ahmad/README.md

 **Junior Data Scientist Consultant** – *Act-On Group, Neuilly-sur-Seine, France*
 📅 *March 2025 – Present*
-- Built a machine learning pipeline to forecast short- and medium-term energy demand (Python, Scikit-learn, LightGBM).
-- Optimized production planning to reduce energy loss.
-- Industrialized the solution using Docker and deployed a user-facing interface with Streamlit.
-- Monitored predictions and performance across multiple industrial sites.

 **Data Scientist intern** – *AXA, Suresnes, France*
 📅 *April 2024 – September 2024*
-- Modeled prospect conversion for multi-risk home insurance (MRH) using CatBoost, XGBoost, LightGBM, and ExplainableBoostingMachine.
-- Used MLflow and Kedro for training pipelines and model tracking.
-- Developed a model monitoring tool to analyze performance in real time, detect drift, and trigger alerts.

 **Tutor in Math & Computer Science** – *Cours Legendre, Paris, France*
 📅 *April 2024 – Present*
-- Supported high school and early university students in strengthening their understanding of mathematics and computer science.

 **Software Engineer Intern** – *LaMSN, Paris, France*
 📅 *April 2022 – July 2022*
-- Developed a mixed-reality application for Microsoft HoloLens using C#.
-- Integrated the application with the Avicenne Hospital database.
-- Used GitHub for version control and collaborative development.

 # 💻 Tech Stack: